-In the past year, 5,200 veterans accessed information related to housing, employment and transportation needs through United Way’s PA 2-1-1 Southwest help center.
+In the past year, 5,800 veterans accessed information related to housing, employment and transportation needs through United Way’s PA 2-1-1 Southwest resource & referral service.
 Mission United has enabled thousands of our returning heroes to once more become productive, contributing members of our community.

 You can help by volunteering or providing funding that will support outreach to veterans, connections to vital resources and direct programming.

-Please take a moment below to pick what newsletters you're interested in.
-If you don't feel like picking, you're still on our list to receive overall news about the great things we're doing together in our community.
+Please take a moment below to pick what impact areas you're interested in hearing about.
+If you don't feel like picking, you're still on our list to stay up-to-date on United Way happenings.